2024-25 Edition

 Catherine Malabou, Ph.D.
 Ecole des Hautes Etudes en Sciences Sociales, UCI Distinguished Professor of Comparative Literature; French; German (German idealism, contemporary French philosophy, cultural theory, neurobiology, epigenetics)

 Lora D. Mjolsness, Ph.D.
-University of Southern California, Lecturer of Russian (Soviet and Russian Animation; 19th century, 20th century and Contemporary Children's Literature; Russian Folklore.)
+University of Southern California, Senior Lecturer of Russian (Soviet and Russian Animation; 19th century, 20th century and Contemporary Children's Literature; Russian Folklore.)

 Ghada Mourad, Ph.D.
 University of California, Irvine, Lecturer of Comparative Literature; French (Francophone and Arabic literature in the Middle East and North Africa)